juntakata/docs/azure-active-directory/access-key-vault-managed-storage-account.md

 ## Prerequisites

-1. Azure CLI Installed on the machine
+1. Azure CLI or Azure PowerShell Installed on the machine
 2. A Storage Account created on Azure

-## Instructions on how to use Key Vault to manage Storage Account Keys
+## How to create Key Vault managed Storage Account Keys with with Azure CLI

 1. Login with Azure CLI.